modcommunity/Base-Game/README.md

 This game will act as a base for many mods, game modes, and more.
 This is the reason the game doesn't have any particular name.
 However, if anything, it's going to be a true "sandbox" game.

+## Road Map
+*To Be Continued...*

+## Contributing
+We are looking for help from the open-source community!
+Please view our road map and join our Discord [server](https://discord.moddingcommunity.com/) if you have any questions or want to chat with the community!

 ## Our Mission
-The goal of this game is to allow users to easily create mods and game servers using future open-source modding tools such as the following that integrate into [Godot Engine](http://godotengine.org/).
-With the power of open-source, mod creators and server owners will have **full control** over their mods, game modes, and server configuration.
+The goals of this game and others we help with are to allow users to easily create mods and game servers using future open-source modding tools such as the following that integrate into the [Godot Engine](http://godotengine.org/).
+With the power of open-source, mod creators and server owners will have **full control** over their mods, game modes, and server configurations.

 * Mapping Tool - For creating maps.
 * Model Tool - For creating 3D models.